 Discover in this article the various ways to travel to Pico and depending on where you come from, which are the best solutions.

-The second biggest island of the Archipelago is one of the islands that have the most to offer to those who visit it.
-However, the offer of direct flights from the continent (Lisbon and Porto) is slim and only made by Azores Airlines and by TAP.
+The second largest island in the Archipelago is one of the islands that have the most to offer visitors.
+However, the offer of direct flights from the mainland (Lisbon and Porto) is small and is only made by SATA Azores Airlines.

-This shortage of flights limits the arrival of tourists, whether it being by the dates (there aren’t flights every day), whether by the prices, since there’s a lack of competition which makes the prices less attractive.
+This scarcity of flights limits the arrival of tourists, either because of the dates (there are no flights every day) or because of the prices, since the lack of competition makes prices less attractive.

-However, there are other solutions to be able to travel to Pico that I’ll explain below:
+However, there are other solutions to be able to travel to Pico that I will explain below:

-However, you can get an idea that with 1 flight per day, it’s complicated to find a place and prices that are competitive, especially if you try to book summer vacations and if you book the flights after Easter.
+However, you can get the idea that with 1 flight a day, it is difficult to find a place and competitive prices, especially if you are trying to book summer holidays, and if you book flights after Easter.